Greenwood Cemetery is located at

 The cemetery records are maintained and filed at the Village of Fowlerville Municipal Offices.
-Though many of the original documents, including historical archives, have been replicated for genealogical sites, the burial records information is available at the link above.
-Simply use the link to search by last name and specify by first name and initial (if applicable) in the list of results.
 If you have any questions or wish to delve deeper into any searches, please consider contacting the office staff at the Village of Fowlerville Municipal Offices, the Greenwood Cemetery Sexton, the Livingston County Genealogical Society, or Seeking Michigan.
-All persons involved, whether it is staff members for Greenwood Cemetery or the volunteer and directors of outside resources in genealogy, are diligent in their efforts to bring history forward to share with those with queries in lineage, descendents and ancestors.
+All persons involved, whether it is staff members for Greenwood Cemetery or the volunteer and directors of outside resources in genealogy, are diligent in their efforts to bring history forward to share with those with queries in lineage, descendants, and ancestry.

-This link provides for the Rules and Regulations accepted by the Department of Public Works Committee for Village Council approval and adopted by the Fowlerville Village Council on February 28, 2011.
-Please use the Rules and Regulations in the link, also posted on signage in Greenwood Cemetery and available in print at the Village of Fowlerville Municipal Offices, as a reference guide for the decorating and maintenance of grave sites and markers.
+This link provides the Rules and Regulations accepted by the Department of Public Works Committee as approved and adopted by the Fowlerville Village Council on February 28, 2011.
+Please use the Rules and Regulations in the link, also posted on signage in Greenwood Cemetery and available in print at the Village of Fowlerville Municipal Offices, as a reference guide for the decorating and maintenance of gravesites and markers.

 Prices for Burial Rights and Site Preparation:

 |Purchasing Burial Rights|

 |Village of Fowlerville Taxpayer||Non-Taxpayer to the Village of Fowlerville|